Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings

-We have defined above a variational distribution which naturally models the discrete nature of the adjacency matrix $\mbA$.
-Our goal is to estimate the parameters $\mbphi$ of the posterior $q_{\mbphi}(\mbA)$ via maximization of the \gls{ELBO}.
+where, henceforth, we use $\mbphi$ to denote all the parameters of the variational posterior.
+In the case where $\berndiscreteposterior_{ij}$ are free parameters then $\mbphi = \{\berndiscreteposterior_{ij}\}$.
+We refer to this approach as the \emph{free} parameterization.
+The variational distribution defined in \cref{eq:main-var-distro} naturally models the discrete nature of the adjacency matrix $\mbA$.
+Our goal is then to estimate the parameters $\mbphi$ of the posterior $q_{\mbphi}(\mbA)$ via maximization of the \gls{ELBO}.
 For this purpose we can use the so-called {score function} method \cite{ranganath2014black}, which provides an unbiased estimator of the gradient of an expectation of a function using \gls{MC} samples.
 However, it is now widely accepted that, because of its generality, the score function estimator can suffer from high variance \cite{ranganath2016hierarchical}.